cellpointmobile/vk/README.md

   The directory must exist and should be in your $PATH.
 * `github-api-token` - A Github personal access token with the scope public_repo.
   This token is used for API calls to Github to allow for a larger rate limit.
-* `definitions-url` - The URL where the definitions file is available.
+* `definitions` - The URL where the definitions file is available.
+Can be a local path.

 Github API rate limiting
 ========================